 As we have already mentioned, classic sugar doesn't just bring sweetness to the table, but also has other attributes beneficial for baking, that's why every substitute has its own recipe modification, to keep the consistency of the dough and sweetness ratio.
-If you're interested in experimenting with sugar substitutes for baking, here you can find a rather useful chart to help you with your recipe.
+If you're interested in experimenting with sugar substitutes for baking, How to Make Healthy Biscuits.

 When it comes to cookies, one of the better options is molasses (made by boiling juice extracted from sugarcane or beets) which contains small amounts of B vitamins, calcium, and iron.
 Even coconut sugar made from coconut blossom is a good choice because of its dry texture which suits baked goods such as cookies.